Covid vaccine 2nd doses

 Thank you for your co-operation and understanding.

 In light of the ongoing COVID-19 situation, Brackley Medical Centre is following advice from NHS England and has moved to a telephone triage system.
 This is designed to reduce the number of people physically attending the surgery to protect staff and patients from COVID-19.

-If you have symptoms associated with coronavirus - including a new continuous cough, a high temperature or you have a reduced sense of taste or smell - you are advised to get a test as soon as possible.
-If you test positive you will need to self-isolate.
-Your self-isolation period includes the day your symptoms started (or the day you had the test, if you do not have symptons) and the next 10 full days.
-Anyone you live with will also have to self-isolate at the same time.
+If you have symptoms associated with coronavirus; including a new continuous cough, a high temperature, or if you have a reduced sense of taste or smell, you are advised to get a test as soon as possible.
+If you test positive you will need to self isolate.
+Your self isolation period includes the day your symptoms started (or the day you had your test if you did not have symptoms) and the next 10 full days.
+Anyone you live with will also have to self isoalte at the same time.
 You may need to self-isolate for longer if you get symptoms while self-isolating or your symptoms do not go away.
-For further information read more about how to self-isolate.
+For further information read more HERE about how to self isolate.

-Do NOT book a GP appointment or attend the surgery if you have symptons of coronavirus.
-If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.
+Do NOT attend the surgery if you have symptoms associated with coronavirus.
+If your symptoms are serious, or get worse, call NHS 119 or visit the online coronavirus service that can tell you if you need further medical help and advise you what to do.

-For the latest COVID-19 advice please visit www.nhs.uk/coronavirus.
+For the latest COVID-19 information please visit www.gov.coronavirus.

 If you're off work sick for 7 days or less, your employer should not ask for medical evidence that you've been ill.
 Instead they can ask you to confirm that you've been ill.
 You can do this by filling in a form yourself when you return to work.
 This is called self-certification.

 If you're off work sick for more than 7 days, your employer will usually ask for a fit note (or Statement of Fitness for Work) from a GP or hospital doctor.
-Fit notes are sometimes referred to as medical statements, doctor's note or sick note.
+Fit notes are sometimes reffered to as medical statements, doctors note or sick note.